zzzprojects/learn-orm/tutorials/mvc-with-entity-framework-core/create-model.md

 }
 ```

-On application startup, the `Main` method do the following operations.
+On application startup, the `Main` method does the following operations.

  - Get a database context instance from the dependency injection container.
  - Call the seed method, passing to it the context.